Storage FAQ#

 You can either create a file object from the local file and auto-upload it to the cloud during file.save():

-file.save() # this will upload to the cloud
+artifact.save() # this will upload to the cloud

 You can also create a file object from an existing cloud path:

-file.save() # this will only save metadata as the file is already in registered storage
+artifact.save() # this will only save metadata as the file is already in registered storage

 This enables to use any tool to move data into the cloud.

-How to replace a file in storage?#
+How to replace an artifact in storage?#

-How to update metadata of a file?#
+How to update metadata of an artifact?#

-• always delete the metadata record
+• prompt to ask if user wants to delete the metadata record

-• prompt to ask if user wants to delete the file from storage
+• prompt to ask if user wants to delete the file from storage if semantic key is used (otherwise the file is automatically deleted from the storage)

 file.description = "My new description"